apache/openwhisk-vscode-extension/README.md

 - [vscode](https://code.visualstudio.com/) >= 1.41.0
 - [Node.js](https://nodejs.org/en/download/) >= 12.x
 - Have an OpenWhisk deployment available, which you set up by following this [guide](https://openwhisk.apache.org/documentation.html#pre-requisites) or by using one of the managed OpenWhisk offerings (e.g., from IBM, Adobe or Nimbella).
+Note, deployments with self signed SSL certificates may not work with this extension.

 ### Set up